adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 It consists on 2 scrapes job, use `targets` in order to indicate to Prometheus the `/metrics` endpoint locations.
 I configure `5s` as interval, that means Prometheus will scrape `/metrics` endpoints every 5 seconds.

-Finally create a `prometheus` stack in Portainer :
+Finally create next stack in Portainer :

 {{< highlight host="stack" file="prometheus" >}}